 Roles are determined by the person most likely responsible for an area of web design and development.
 Guidelines can overlap, and depending on a project or site, the responsibilities may fluctuate.

 The title element is necessary for users to understand what the page is about, what site they are on, and if the page changed.
 Meaningful titles can also help with search engine optimization and make content more discoverable.

-Headers tell users which cells in a table categorize certain data, rather than being part of the data.
-This makes it easier to understand a table semantically, especially if using assistive technology to navigate a table.
+Headers tell users which cells in a table are categories certain data, rather than being data itself.
+This makes it easier to understand table content semantically, especially if using assistive technology to navigate a table.